 Compare your statements from Citiq Prepaid for the same period as your municipal bill.
 If there is a significant difference (either over or under) then please contact our call centre to have your tariff adjusted.

 STS (Standard Transfer Specification) is an internationally accepted system developed by the STS Association to ensure complete security of your meter and the tokens that will work with them.
 The Citiq Vending system is STS compliant and has been certified by the STS Association.
 Furthermore, Citiq is a member of the STS Association which is responsible for ensuring compliance with the system.
 Go to www.sts.org.za for more information.

-What if I have a problem?
+What support do I receive if I have a problem?